google/digitalbuildings/ontology/docs/ontology_config.md

 *   Each dimensional unit is defined only once in the file
 *   Exactly one `STANDARD` designation is made per subfield
 *   Each subfield alias refers to a subfield that has units defined
-*   Each non-standard unit specifies exactly one multiplier and one offset
-*   Multiplier and offset values are numeric

 ## Validation